Vicarphilia (Others’ Experiences)

 In practice

 Vicarphilia is most commonly expressed through conversation.
 A partner may recount past encounters, share detailed recollections, or describe fantasies, while the aroused listener responds to the telling.
-It overlaps closely with dirty talk and other talk-driven dynamics, with the consumption of written sexual narrative as in graphoerotica, and conceptually with the observational pleasure of voyeurism: though it is mediated by account rather than by direct watching.
+It overlaps closely with dirty talk and other talk-driven dynamics, with the consumption of written sexual narrative as in graphoerotica, and conceptually with the observational pleasure of voyeurism, though it is mediated by account rather than by direct watching.
+Where the recounted experience involves a partner and a third party, it borders on the dynamics of cuckolding and troilism.
 It is generally enacted in private dialogue, correspondence, or shared reading rather than through any specific physical act.

 Psychology